-Abnormal Phosphorylation in Cancer Development (Dr. Paul Dowling)
+Comparative phosphoproteomics analysis of signaling pathways in cancer (Dr. Paul Dowling)

-The aim of this practical is to identify increased levels of phosphorylation on NF-κB (nuclear factor kappa-light-chain-enhancer of activated B cells) using a combination of immunoprecipitation and mass spectrometry.
+The aim of this practical is to identify increased levels of phosphorylation on NF-κB (nuclear factor kappalight-chain-enhancer of activated B cells) using a combination of immunoprecipitation and mass spectrometry.
 Phosphorylation plays critical roles in the regulation of many cellular processes including cell cycle, growth, apoptosis and signal transduction pathways, with abnormal phosphorylation a cause or consequence of many diseases.
 Tumor necrosis factor (TNF) stimulated cells (which will increase phosphorylation levels on NF-κB) will be analysed using immunoprecipitation, a technique of precipitating a protein antigen out of solution using an antibody that specifically binds to that particular protein (in this case NF-κB).
 This precipitated protein will then be digested with trypsin prior to mass spectrometry, an analytical chemistry technique that helps identify the amount and type of chemicals present in a sample.